-Interest payments (including additional amounts) will constitute income from sources without the United States for foreign tax credit purposes.
+Subject to the foreign currency rules discussed above, interest payments (including additional amounts) will constitute income from sources without the United States for foreign tax credit purposes.
 Such income generally will constitute "passive category income."
 If you are a U.S. holder, withholding tax levied by the government of Chile will be eligible: